cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 def foo()
     print("In function foo");
     printflush(message1);
-end
+end;
 ```

 the `message1` variable represents a message block linked to the processor, even when used inside a function.

-The list of possible block names is quite exhaustive.
+The list of possible block names is quite extensive.

 <details><summary>Show full list of Mindustry block names.</summary>